dotnet/csharplang/proposals/extensions.md

   of multiple extension methods, and even though the scenario remains an error for other reasons.
   > A method group has a natural type if all candidate methods in the method group have a common signature.
     (If the method group may include extension methods, the candidates include the containing type and all extension method scopes.)

+### Pattern-based invocations and member access

+TODO Need to scan through all pattern-based rules for known members to consider whether to include extension type members.
+  If extension methods were already included, then we should certainly include extension type methods.
+  Otherwise, we should consider it (for example `Current` property in `foreach`).

 ## Implementation details